 Throughout my career, I have covered a wide range of subjects, spanning from theoretical concepts such as lambda calculus, type theory, logic, and complexity, to practical aspects including various programming languages such as assembly, C, C++, Java, Processing, PHP, Python and CAML, as well as operating systems, networks, and more.

-I currently teach diverse programming languages (Python, Processing).
-At MSc level, I lecture about machine learning in the large, including PAC model, Vapnik-Chervonenkis dimension, boosting, deep learning, etc.
+At MSc level, I have delivered lectures on comprehensive machine learning topics, encompassing the PAC model, Vapnik-Chervonenkis dimension, boosting, then deep learning, transformers and more.

 2004 till date: Prof. of Computer Science (Toulouse Uni. - France)